-Murphy-Goode hires Hardy Wallace as wine lifestyle correspondent
+Murphy-Goode winery has hired Hardy Wallace as its lifestyle correspondent – aka social media guru.

 Wallace, an accredited sommelier, musician and blogger, was chosen out of 2,000 applicants to promote and raise awareness of the winery using social media sites such as Twitter and Facebook.